tsileo/bakthat/docs/index.rst

 You can restore backups **with** or **without** bakthat, you just have to download the backup, decrypt it with `Beefish <http://pypi.python.org/pypi/beefish>`_ command-line tool and untar it.

+You may also check out `BakServer <http://bakserver.bakthat.io>`_, a self-hosted Python server, to help you manage backups anywhere and keep multiple bakthat client synchronized across servers.

 Requirements
 ------------